Neuromechanics-Lab/Spasticity-Emulator/README.md

 # Spasticity-Emulator
-Tutorials and code for Operating KinArm Spasticity Emulator **ADD FURTHER DESCRIPTION**
+Tutorials and code for Operating KinArm Spasticity Emulator **ADD FURTHER DESCRIPTION and hyperlinks **

  1. START HERE: **KinArm Tutorial.md**: Written instructions with visuals for using the KinArm in lab.
 Use this file to operate the KinArm and collect your data